 Internally, the Checkweigher controller houses a unitized card rack, which contains all of the necessary printed circuit boards to operate the Checkweigher and any accessories.
 At the far right end of the card rack, is the #472 Power Supply Card.
 Terminals are provided on the face of this card for connection of 110 VAC supply power to the controller.
-See the interconnection and schematic drawings at the back of this manual.
-The #472 card also contains fusing for protection of in-coming supply power, 24 VDC power and 5 VDC power supplied to the card rack.
+See the interconnection and schematic drawings in Appendix G. The #472 card also contains fusing for protection of in-coming supply power, 24 VDC power and 5 VDC power supplied to the card rack.
 A "Power On/Off" switch is also supplied to facilitate trouble shooting and other circumstances that may require disconnecting power to other cards within the system.
 It is recommended that an external switch and/or branch circuit breaker is used as the primary disconnect means for this equipment.
-Please refer to Chapter 1 and drawings at the back of this manual for more information.
+Please refer to Chapter 1 and drawings in Appendix G for more information.

 PROPER GROUNDING IS REQUIRED!

-NOT INSTALLING A GOOD EARTH GROUND CAN LEAD TO DAMAGE OF EQUIPMENT OR POSSIBLE INJURY TO PERSONNEL.
+NOT INSTALLING A GOOD EARTH GROUND

+CAN LEAD TO DAMAGE OF EQUIPMENT

+OR POSSIBLE INJURY TO PERSONNEL.